VMware profit narrowly beats as license revenue rises

 "I would still call it ... extremely solid bookings and overall quarter and guidance," Ives said.

-VMware reported on Tuesday unearned revenue of $4.09 billion (2.46 billion pounds) as of December 31, up from $3.46 billion in the year-earlier period and $3.64 billion in the third quarter.
+VMware reported on Tuesday unearned revenue of $4.09 billion as of December 31, up from $3.46 billion in the year-earlier period and $3.64 billion in the third quarter.

 The company prereported some of its results last week when it announced that it would buy privately held mobile security company AirWatch for $1.54 billion to tap into rising demand from companies to secure the smartphones and tablets used by employees.